Ultimate Guide to Japanese Customs

 Eating & Dining Customs in Japan

-Every culture has table manners, rules on what to do or not do during meals.
+Every country has table manners, rules on what to do or not do during meals.
 Some customs are shared, like putting your elbows on the table being rude.
 Other customs are unique to Japan or simply not as common overseas.
 It’s important to get these right or else you’ll come off as ignorant and rude.

 Showing your appreciation